 Cookies are text files containing small amounts of information which are downloaded to your personal computer, mobile or other device when you visit a website.
 Cookies are then sent back to the originating website on each subsequent visit, or to another website that recognises that cookie.

 - these cookies remain on a user's device for a speicifed period of time.
 They are activated every time the user visits the website that created that particular cookie.
-Radio Enfield uses Persistent cookies by employing Google Analytics to provide us with site usage information.
+Royal Free Radio uses Persistent cookies by employing Google Analytics to provide us with site usage information.

 Cookies do lots of different jobs, like letting you navigate between pages efficiently, remembering your preferences, and generally improve the user experience.
 They can also help to ensure that adverts you see online are more relevant to you and your interests.